PaulSMilne/wk7d1_darts/README.md

 I'll have a quick look at finding a player by their name as I think it's similar to the rather clunky way I returned the player by their rank.

 Okay, I've managed to do that as well, so chuffed.
 I'll take a quick look at the last item but won't spend too long trying to work it out.

+Okay, I got hooked and did the methods for moving players up and down the rankings.

+Job done.